shkamiya/akorn/README.md

 </p>
   <h3 align="center"> <a href="https://arxiv.org/abs/2410.13821">arXiv</a> </h3>

-Currently, only CLEVR-Tex experiments have been uploaded.
+Currently, only the CLEVR-Tex experiments have been uploaded.
 We will later add the code for reproducing the other experiments.

 ## Setup Conda env